- Current grading system and class standing tables

-Final grades for the Fall 2021 semester are due from instructors by January 13, 2022.
+Final grades for the Fall 2023 Term are due from instructors by Thursday, January 11th, 2024.

 After the final exam period ends, the Law School begins the grade reporting process:

-- Instructors submit grades to the Law School Student & Academic Affairs Office (LSSAAO) by the above deadline.
+- Instructors submit grades to the Law School Academic Affairs Office (LSAAO) by the above deadline.

-- The LSSAAO reviews all submitted grades.
-If approved, the LSSAAO continues with the grade reporting process.
-If not, the LSSAAO follows up with the instructor.
+- The LSAAO reviews all submitted grades to ensure compliance with Law School grading rules.
+If approved, the LSAAO continues with the grade reporting process.
+If not, the LSAAO follows up with the instructor.

-- Once per day around 5:00 p.m., the LSSAAO reports all approved grades for posting.
+- Once per day around 4:00 p.m., the LSAAO reports all approved grades for posting.
 If none, no grades will be reported that day.

 - Almost immediately after reporting, students can view final grades via MyUW, as well as on their UW-Madison unofficial transcripts and official transcripts (your UW-Madison unofficial and official transcripts do not list your Law School GPA and they are different from Law School unofficial transcripts).

-The Grades Reported page is updated once per day around 5:00 p.m. after grades are reported for posting.
 Almost immediately after reporting, you should see your final grades in MyUW.
-If one of your courses is listed on the Grades Reported page and you are not able to see your grade for that course via MyUW within one business day from the date it was reported, please contact Lauren Devine at firstname.lastname@example.org.
+If one of your courses is listed on the Grades Reported page and you are not able to see your grade for that course via MyUW within one business day from the date it was reported, please contact Jenner McLeod at firstname.lastname@example.org.

 Grades reported from the previous semester will appear on this list until at least one course from this semester has reported grades.